Best Psychology Books

 Get Out of Your Mind and Into Your Life by Steven C. Hayes and Spencer Smith

 This book presents a challenge to clients in therapy to step outside their comfort zones and find new meaning in life.
 Based on a type of psychotherapy called Acceptance and Commitment Therapy (ACT), this award-winning book explores why human beings suffer.
 The book gives you reasons and tools to step into, rather than avoid, thoughts, feelings, and behaviors that are uncomfortable so that you can learn and grow.
-This can be very challenging for many people, but the book gives you a new perspective on the challenge that can be more in-depth than an hour session with a therapist.
+This can be very challenging for many people, but the book gives you a new perspective on the challenge that can be more in-depth than a single session with a therapist.

 The Anxiety and Phobia Workbook by Edmund J. Bourne

 This book is invaluable to people who have anxiety.
 It outlines the causes of anxiety and phobias and how to overcome them.
 The book includes a comprehensive overview of available treatments that you can discuss with your therapist.
-It also includes at-home exercises and techniques that you can use to manage your anxiety between sessions and as a complement to your ongoing therapy.
+It also includes at-home exercises and techniques you can use to manage your anxiety between sessions and as a complement to your ongoing therapy.

 The Worry Trap by Chad LeJeune